instagibbs/bolts/XX-eltoo-peer-protocol.md

 The sender MUST set:
   - `channel_id` by exclusive-OR of the `funding_txid` and the `funding_output_index` from the `funding_created_eltoo` message.
   - `update_signature` to the valid signature, using its `update_pubkey` for the initial update transaction, as defined in [BOLT #3](03-transactions.md#update-transaction).
-  - `settlement_signature` to the valid signature, using its `settlement_pubkey` for the initial settlement transaction, as defined in [BOLT #3](03-transactions.md#settlement-transaction).

 The recipient:
   - if `update_signature` is incorrect:
-    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
-  - if `settlement_signature` is incorrect:
     - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - MUST NOT broadcast the funding transaction before receipt of a valid `funding_signed_eltoo`.